Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 If you’re travelling by scooter, it’s better to wear a helmet.
 Although there’s not much police presence in smaller villages and the attitude is pretty relaxed, you could face a fine if the police decide to pick on you that day.
 Plus, there are some crazy drivers and roads, to better to be safe than sorry.

-Buying and Using a Local SIM Card in Sumatra
+How to Buy a Local SIM Card in Sumatra

 Telkomsel sim card